 Design Program: Delta County jail was over 50 years old and located on the County Square and the Lake Michigan shorefront.
 A feasibility study was conducted to help alleviate jail overcrowding, the constant housing of prisoners outside the County, an aging and maintenance-heavy building, and a staff-intensive layout with difficulty monitoring inmate activities.
 By determining Delta County’s twenty-year Justice and Corrections needs, we were able to develop options for the facilities and create a plan to renovate an underutilized County asset and secure a housing pod for $2 million in savings.

-The renovation and addition have saved approximately $2.5 million in construction costs by repurposing an under-utilized county asset.
-The result of the study facilitated a fully-informed decision by the County Board and produced information to present to the community at large, which was well-received by the well-informed public.
+- The study facilitated a fully informed decision by the County Board, gave information to present to the community at large; construction project was well-received by the well-informed public